South Korea says woman tied to scandal arrested in Denmark

 Park was impeached last month by lawmakers amid public fury over prosecutors’ allegations that the president conspired to allow her longtime friend, Choi Soon-sil, to extort companies and control the government.

-Denmark police arrested Choi’s daughter, Chung Yoo-ra, on the weekend on charges of staying their illegally.
+Denmark police arrested Choi’s daughter, Chung Yoo-ra, on the weekend on charges of staying there illegally.

 South Korea had asked Interpol to search for Chung because she didn’t return home to answer questions about the scandal.